Looking for a variegated flowering houseplant to adorn your living room can be tricky. But what if you could have royalty, a princess in your home?

 PROBLEM: LEAVES THAT DROOP Cause: A Pink Princess that cannot hold its leaves upright can have a few problems under its leaves.
 These physical characteristics can arise if the plant is either getting too much water or if it is drying out.

 Remedy: Altering your watering schedule should fix this problem.
 The leaves are able to rejuvenate quite quickly once the problem is fixed.
-Simply keep testing out with the different amount of liquid during watering until you get the right match.
+Simply keep testing out the different amounts of liquid during watering until you get the right match.

 PROBLEM: LEAF EDGES ARE BROWN Cause: The leaves of a Pink Lady are supposed to be dark green with a vibrant mixture of pinks underneath.
 Whenever you see a brown hue take over the edges or the entire leaf, consider the amount of humidity provided.